BlackTrenchCoat/pokemon/README.md

 pokemon
 =======

-Three Pokemon-related Spring projects based on Alex Munro's Pokedex database (See https://github.com/veekun/pokedex).
+Four Pokemon-related Spring projects based on Alex Munro's Pokedex database (See https://github.com/veekun/pokedex).

 pokemon-REST-API was written in 2017 and I am still tinkering with it.
 It uses modern tools and techniques such as Spring Boot, Spring Data JPA and @RestController.

+In pokemon-Spring-Data-REST-API I reimplemented pokemon-REST-API using Spring Data REST.

 pokemon-spring and SpringWebFlowBrowsePokemon are spare-time projects from 2012 and 2013 which in a lot of ways don't represent modern best